gavinc99/DragonPass/REAME.md

 * sqlite-jdbc-3.32.3.2 -> Project Structure -> Libraries -> + -> Java -> add sqlite zip folder to library.

 ### Test Applications
-The main application is accompanies by 3 test applications that can be used in conjunction with the main application.
+The main application is accompanied by 3 test applications that can be used in conjunction with the main application.
 The purpose of these test applications is to demonstrate how the applicaiton would function in a commercial or real life environment.

 #### Technologies used